jecnua/puppet-elasticsearch5test/README.md

 - Installing or removing a plugin later doesn't seem to works
 - Reverting the version doesn't seem to work

+NO PARAMS (just pass them to init)

+A LOT IS HARDCODED

 ## Testing